 Reimbursement requests must be submitted within 60 days of either the incurrence of expenses or the return from travel.
-Reports with expenses beyond the 60-day limit require a second higher level of approval.
+Reports with expenses beyond the 60-day limit require a second higher level of approval by an Exception Approver (either memo or email), which must be attached to the report prior to submission.
+Exception Approvers are unit-specific.